Protein tertiary structure

-Protein tertiary structure is the three dimensional shape of a protein.
+Protein tertiary structure is the three-dimensional shape of a protein.
 The tertiary structure will have a single polypeptide chain "backbone" with one or more protein secondary structures, the protein domains.
-Amino acid side chains may interact and bond in a number of ways.
+Amino acid side chains and the backbone may interact and bond in a number of ways.
 The interactions and bonds of side chains within a particular protein determine its tertiary structure.
 The protein tertiary structure is defined by its atomic coordinates.
 These coordinates may refer either to a protein domain or to the entire tertiary structure.
-A number of tertiary structures may fold into a quaternary structure.
+A number of these structures may bind to each other, forming a quaternary structure.

 History

 The science of the tertiary structure of proteins has progressed from one of hypothesis to one of detailed definition.
 Although Emil Fischer had suggested proteins were made of polypeptide chains and amino acid side chains, it was Dorothy Maud Wrinch who incorporated geometry into the prediction of protein structures.
 Wrinch demonstrated this with the Cyclol model, the first prediction of the structure of a globular protein.
-Contemporary methods are able to determine, without prediction, tertiary structures to within 5 Å (0.5 nm) for small proteins (<120 residues) and, under favorable conditions, confident secondary structure predictions.
+Under favorable conditions, such as confident knowledge of secondary structure, contemporary methods are sometimes able to predict the tertiary structure of small proteins (<120 residues) de novo to within 5 Å (0.5 nm).